P233/Emmet-Css-Snippets-for-Sublime-Text-2/README.md

 	*For this reason, property alias contains "+" need to be selected manually in the autocompelte pupup window.
 	```

 6. You can move cursor position by pressing the Tab key in some snippets.
-For instance, once you finished editing comment, press the Tab key, cursor will jump out of the comment line and advance to a new line.
-Pressing the Shift + Tab keys will move the cursor backwards.
+For instance, once you finished editing comment, press the <kbd>Tab</kbd> key, cursor will jump out of the comment line and advance to a new line.
+Pressing the <kbd>Shift</kbd> + <kbd>Tab</kbd> keys will move the cursor backwards.

 7. Added vendor prefixes for some properties.